 As time goes on my relationship with the small area comprising my polyculture patches changes and deepens in previously unanticipated and unexpected ways.
 Having spent some time considering why, I think that there are two main reasons.

 The first is what has in effect become a fundamental principle: to do as little “work” as possible.
 For example rather than “weeding” I leave plants that just arrive growing in situ between the crop plants.
 When they get too large I cut them down and allow them pretty much to remain where they fall, although sometimes I may just toss them a few feet away, to a less visible spot perhaps.
 I know that sounds unbearably untidy; and it certainly is not what you would see in a more conventional garden, but in fact it is not too horribly unsightly either.
-These posts were written on this topic – https://annisveggies.wordpress.com/2012/06/18/how-important-are-aesthetics/ and https://annisveggies.wordpress.com/2012/05/13/making-light-work-of-it/.
+Posts on ‘how important are aesthetics?’ and ‘making light work of it‘ also relate to this.

 Why would doing as little work as possible make one feel more closely connected to the garden?
 You might logically expect it to be the other way round.
 I guess it’s because the flip side of me not doing much work is to constantly watch and be aware of what nature is doing.
 In addition it becomes particularly clear that although I plan and plant, the end produce really is not down to my effort and will, but very evidently is a result of natural processes.
 If I was intervening in a more conventional way I would inevitably see the end results as the product of my own efforts.

 Secondly, and I think probably most significantly was a conscious decision last December to make the absolute most of what I am able to grow.
-This post was the first of a series of three so far about this – https://annisveggies.wordpress.com/2011/12/09/collecting-as-much-food-as-i-can-from-the-garden/.
+This post was the first of a series of three so far about this.

 By using the knowledge gained so far and continuing to observe what works and does not work I aim to increase productivity and by daily being aware of what is available – to pick as much as I can.
 The net result of this is that I have in fact committed myself to a degree of dependence upon the garden.
 I am depending on it for as much food as I can produce from it.
 That does not necessarily have to be a great deal in kgs of produce but it is a significant change of attitude.